MicrosoftDocs/powerapps-docs/powerapps-docs/maker/model-driven-apps/app-access-checker.md

 Power Platform admins and makers can use the app access checker to search apps based on userid or email address.

 Open the diagnostics page in your browser by typing https://*environmentURL*/WebResources/msdyn_AppAccessChecker.html, such as *https://contoso.crm.dynamics.com/WebResources/msdyn_AppAccessChecker.html*.
-Then enter the user ID or email address in the box and then select **Search**.
+Then enter the user ID or email address in the box and then select **Search**. <!-- How do you find the User ID? -->

 ## How to interpret the results

 - **Visible**.
-   - If the user doesn't have read privilege on app module table, none of the apps will be visible to the user and **No** is displayed.
+   - If the user doesn't have read privilege on app module table, none of the apps are visible to the user, and **No** is displayed.
    - If the user has read and/or write privilege on the app module table, then all the apps are visible and **Yes** is displayed.
 - **License**.
    - If the user has appropriate licensing to play the app, **Yes** is displayed.